 Yu also works closely with US companies to establish channels to communicate with Chinese legislators and policymakers.

-Recently, she worked closely with US companies during the COVID-19 epidemic in China to understand operational issues on reopening business and to advocate with the Chinese government on solutions.
+During the COVID-19 pandemic in 2020, she worked closely with US companies in China to understand operational issues on reopening business and to advocate with the Chinese government on solutions.
 She wrote a series of issue papers to help the China government focus on specific challenges facing member companies.
-In one case, an auto-parts company successfully migrated workers from their home villages to the factory without going through extra quarantine days.
+In one case, an auto parts company successfully migrated workers from their home villages to the factory without going through extra quarantine days.
 The factory was able to reopen and manufacture for its clients around the globe.

-In another case, a few PPE suppliers were not able to export supplies due to Chinese government’s stringent restrictions.
-She jumped in to help the USCBC team advocate with Chinese government officials.
+In another case, a few PPE suppliers were not able to export supplies due to Chinese government’s stringent requirement.
+She jumped in to help the USCBC team advocate with Chinese government officials regarding building a more streamlined procedure through which qualified PPEs are able to be shipped out.
 Eventually, the government released detailed regulations to allow white-listed suppliers to export with relaxed requirements.